-The role of governors

-Governors review the behaviour policy.
+The role of Governors: Governors review the behaviour policy.

-Governors are responsible for monitoring standards of behaviour across the school and satisfying themselves that the policy is being implemented correctly.
+Governors are responsible for monitoring standards obehaviour across the school and satisfying themselves that the policy is being implemented correctly.
 The safeguarding governor will be aware of general trends and frequency of particular behaviours such as bullying, to help hold the school to account.